 I am a member of the Congressional Pro Life Caucus and the Congressional Prayer Caucus.

-I support H.R.
+I voted in support of H.R.
 7, the No Taxpayer Funding for Abortion Act, which prohibits the expenditure of federal funds for any abortion and prohibits federal funds from being used for any health benefits coverage that includes coverage of abortion.
-This legislation was reported favorably from the House Judiciary Committee on January 15, 2014, and approved by the House of Representatives on January 28, 2014.
-It now awaits Senate action.

-I support H.R.
+I am a cosponsor of H.R.
 217, the Title X Abortion Provider Prohibition Act, which prohibits the federal government from providing any federal family planning assistance to an entity unless the entity certifies that it will not perform, and will not provide any funds to any other entity that performs, an abortion.